junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam widens his eyes, raising his voice.
 "Jesus Christ!
 When were you going to tell me, something this big?!
 Cas, too?!
 All these time last night he texted me about Donatello, and just neglected to tell me this?!
 I can't believe you two!"

 "Don't yell at him," Dean says, bordering on pleading.
-He glances at the way they came from where Cas was, eyes deeply troubled and pained.
+He glances at the way they came from, at where Cas was, eyes deeply troubled and pained.
 "Like I said, it's all my fault.
 It's all messed up."

 Sam rubs his forehead, taking a deep breath.
 "What happened?
 What are you going to do?"